 In general, the author or creator of a work owns the copyright, unless you voluntarily assign your copyright to a third party such as a publisher.

-For previously published works, if copyright ownership rests with the publisher, you’ll need to obtain permission to deposit your work in the repository.
+For previously published works, you’ll need to verify permission to deposit your work in an institutional repository.
 There are generally three versions of an article:

 - Pre-print: The author’s originally submitted manuscript, prior to peer review and publication

 - Post-print: The author’s final manuscript of the publication, which is submitted to the publisher for publication.
 It contains all revisions made during the peer-review process, but not any layout or copy editing done by the publisher.
 This is the version most commonly accepted for deposit.

 - Publisher version: The final version of the work produced by the publisher including copyediting, typesetting, logos, etc.